momentohq/public-dev-docs/docs/develop/api-reference/http-rest-api.md

 *Status Code: 401 Unauthorized*

-- This error type typically indicates that there was an issue with authentication/authorization.
+- This error type typically indicates that the Momento auth token passed in is either invalid or expired.
+See the body of the message for further details.

+*Status Code: 403 Forbidden*

+- This error type typically indicates the Momento auth token passed in does not grant the required access to the resources you attempted.
 See the body of the message for further details.

 *Status Code: 429 Too Many Requests*